mrhappyasthma/covid-tracker/README.md

 2. Run `npm start` to run the webpage locally.

-## Deploying the internet
+## Deploying to Netlify

-To deploy the demo, I used [Heroku](https://www.heroku.com/).
+To host a version of this project on the web, you can simply use [Netlify](https://app.netlify.com/).

-You can simply link your GitHub account to the fork of the repro, and deploy from there.
+Sign up for an account (such as linking your Github) and then follow their instructions to deploy